GabrielMalakias/GabrielMalakias.github.io/_posts/2016-12-08-playing_with_circuit_breakers.md

 => "red"
 {% endhighlight %}

-The code above is similar than previous, we added a function that will always fail (at least since we define Blargh class), we also added some customizations like 'with_fallback' and 'with_cool_of_time'.
-The 'with_fallback' defines a custom fallback when something is going wrong and 'with_cool_of_time' defines a timer to turn to yellow.
+The code above is similar than previous, we added a function that always will fail (at least since we define Blargh class), we also added some customizations like 'with_fallback' and 'with_cool_of_time'.
+The function 'with_fallback' defines a custom fallback, this code will be evaluated when something goes wrong.
+The function 'with_cool_of_time' defines a timer to turn to yellow and the next call will define if light will be green or red again.
 Don't be afraid with this, Stoplight has a nice documentation and you can see many examples at project [page][stoplight].

-When we have a huge application with multiple instances this code don't work well because Stoplight uses memory by default to store light statuses, but this gem already has a solution to this problem.
-We can use Redis to share lights statuses between instances.
-To do this we need to create a file at config/initializers and add the following code into the created file.
+When we have a huge application with multiple instances this code don't work well because Stoplight uses memory by default to store all light statuses.
+This gem already has a solution to it, we can use Redis to share lights statuses between the app instances.
+To do this we need to create a file at config/initializers and add the following code into it.

 {% highlight bash %}
  ~/projects/ruby/blog touch config/initializers/stoplight.rb